Your guide to comparing student car insurance

 Whether you’re already a uni student, or a 17-year-old driver, running a car is going to be expensive.

 Age.
 Insurance providers know that young drivers, the group that students are most likely to belong to, are more likely to have accidents, so the cost of premiums in the first few years is going to reflect that risk.

 Where you live can also affect your insurance premiums.
 If you live in a big town or city, if you leave your car parked overnight on the street, or you live in an area where car crime rates are high, the risk of something happening to your car is higher, so your premium probably will be.

 Do students get a discount on car insurance?

 Car insurance providers don’t typically offer discounted car insurance for students.
 But there are several ways students could save on their car insurance.
-These include paying the yearly premium in one lump sum, installing a telematics device and comparing car insurance quotes with us, to find a good deal.
+These include paying the yearly premium in one lump sum, installing a telematics device (black box) and comparing car insurance quotes with us, to find a good deal.

 How can I reduce the cost of student car insurance?

 Car insurance is often costly, but the good news is that there are ways you can make it more affordable.

 - Pay your premium in one go

 It’s typically cheaper to pay your yearly insurance in one lump sum.
 A monthly payment plan will most probably have interest charges on top of the instalments.